Inria-Empenn/Anima-Public/docs/source/registration.rst

 Dense field transformations arithmetic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We provide a tool named **animaDenseTransformArithmetic** to compose and perform log-Euclidean operations on dense field (diffeomorphic) transformations as proposed by Arisgny et al. [11].
 The tool proposes regular composition or BCH approximation to the composition of SVFs in the log-Euclidean framework (``-c``).
 It can also take the exponential of an SVF, dense diffeomorphism logarithm is the only operation not implemented yet.
+The norm of the resulting vector field (after all previous steps) can be computed using the option ``-N``.

 References
 ----------